quicchote/Batak-Calendar/README.md

 # BatakCosmogram
-Approximation routine for transforming Gregorian Calendar into Batak Cosmogram.
+Approximation routine for transforming Gregorian Calendar into Indonesian traditional Batak Cosmogram.

 Refer to the remarks within the function for detail.